 - Adjustable record history

 The Data Acquisition tab features display and recording of shot-wise and imaging data sets upon a trigger event.
 Whenever the tab is closed or an additional one of the same type is needed, clicking the following icon will open a new instance of the tab.

 |Provides complex trigger functionality on all continuously streamed data samples and time domain display.

 The Data Acquisition tab (see Figure 1) is divided into a display section on the left and a configuration section on the right.
 The configuration section is further divided into a number of sub-tabs.

-The Data Acquisition tool brings the trigger functionality of a scope with FFT capability to the streamed data.
-Examples of streamed data are pulse counter data, or demodulator data of a Zurich Instruments UHF, HF, or MF series instrument connected to the same data server.
+The Data Acquisition tool brings the trigger functionality of a scope with FFT capability to the demodulator signals and other streamed data.
 The user can choose between a variety of different trigger and display options in the time and frequency domain.